 Since leading Waquoit, Nell has started a number of new ministries, including Safe Plates, an annual fundraiser for various social justice causes; the Waquoit Farmers Market; a yearly Animal Blessing and Animal Fair for area nonprofit animal groups to raise awareness and donations; Falmouth Builds Together, a community-wide effort to provide the needed resources to help build Habitat for Humanity homes in Falmouth, and the state’s first “Death Café,” a monthly gathering for people to talk about that taboo subject – death.
 She also developed with Gosnold of Cape Cod, an area addiction treatment organization, a series of workshops for clergy on dealing with addiction.

 Importantly, Nell worked with her colleagues at Falmouth Jewish Congregation to revive the town’s No Place for Hate group, a community organization whose purpose is to build bridges, combat bias based on race, sexual orientation, gender identity or expression, and religion, and to promote respect for all people through advocacy and education.
 In 2019, Nell co-founded Upper Cape Interfaith Coalition.

-Nell served on the board of the Massachusetts Conference of the United Church of Christ, and currently serves as moderator of the Barnstable Association.
+Nell served on the board of the Massachusetts Conference of the United Church of Christ, and recently served as moderator of the Barnstable Association.